-For anyone in the helping profession, whether as mental health professionals or religious leaders, this question is bound to arise.
-Many mental health professionals feel uncomfortable discussing religion, while many religious leaders feel uncomfortable referring their congregants to professionals who have no knowledge of their faith, nor intent to engage with it.
+This question is bound to arise for anyone in the helping profession—whether as mental health professionals or religious leaders.
+Many mental health professionals feel uncomfortable discussing religion.
+In contrast, many religious leaders feel uncomfortable referring their congregants to professionals who do not know their faith nor intent to engage with it.

 To Pearce, the question isn’t really “does religion belong?” but rather “how can mental health professionals help their religious clients engage with and use their faith as a healing resource in psychotherapy?”

 Cognitive Behavioral Therapy for Christians with Depression is the answer to that question, as the book’s purpose is to educate mental health professionals and pastoral counselors about religion’s role in therapy, as well as equip them to discuss religious issues and use evidence-based, religiously-integrated tools with Christian clients experiencing depression.

 In this book, readers will find the following resources in an easy-to-use format:

 - An overview of the scientific benefits of integrating clients’ religious beliefs and practices in psychotherapy

 - An organizing therapeutic approach for doing Christian Cognitive Behavioral Therapy (CBT)

 - Seven tools, specific to Christian CBT, to treat depression